scala/scala/CONTRIBUTING.md

 root> partest --help
 ```

+Partests are compiled against the `quick` compiler (and `run` partests executed with the `quick` library),
+and therefore:

-If you're fixing a bug in the compiler, you would typically start with Partest;
+* if you're working in the compiler, you must write a Partest; however
-If you're fixing a bug or implementing new features in the library, consider using JUnit and/or ScalaCheck.
+* if you're working in the library, a JUnit and/or ScalaCheck is better.

 #### exploring with REPL